AI for Accountants: How to Automate Your Practice with Claude Code

 - Reminder 3: "The April 15 deadline is approaching.
 If I don't receive your documents by [date], we may need to file an extension."

 You don't touch any of this.
-OpenClaw handles it across email and WhatsApp based on each client's preferred channel.
+Claude Code handles it across email and WhatsApp based on each client's preferred channel.

 Step 3: Document Receipt & Triage (Ongoing)

-When clients reply with documents, OpenClaw acknowledges receipt: "Got it, thanks!
+When clients reply with documents, Claude Code acknowledges receipt: "Got it, thanks!
 I'll let [your name] know your documents are in."
-It then notifies you with a summary: "Client John Smith sent 3 attachments β appears to be W-2, 1099-DIV, and mortgage interest statement."
+It then notifies you with a summary: "Client John Smith sent 3 attachments — appears to be W-2, 1099-DIV, and mortgage interest statement."

 Step 4: Status Updates (Weeks 4-8)

-As you complete returns, tell OpenClaw to notify clients: "Send status updates to all clients whose returns I marked as 'in review.'
+As you complete returns, tell Claude Code to notify clients: "Send status updates to all clients whose returns I marked as 'in review.'
 Let them know their return is being finalized and I'll have it ready for their review within [X] days."

 Time & Cost Savings for Accountants